High Porosity Hair: Characteristics and Care Tips

 Mist dry hair with water and observe.
 If your hair absorbs the water quickly, you likely have high porosity hair.
 If the water beads up on your hair, you likely have low porosity hair.

-How to care for high porosity hair
+How to care for high porosity hair: 8 top tips

-When it comes to high hair porosity, the goal is to lock in moisture, smooth the cuticle layer closed and keep damage to a minimum.
-Here are some tips for caring for high porosity hair:- Condition regularly – This is key to help restore and retain moisture.
+This is key to help restore and retain moisture.
 Use a deep conditioner or hair mask at least once a week, and leave it on for 15-20 minutes to allow it to penetrate the hair cuticles.

-- Finish your shower with cold water – Cold water helps to close the cuticle layer and lock in moisture from your conditioner or hair mask.
+Cold water helps to close the cuticle layer and lock in moisture from your conditioner or hair mask.

-- Apply a leave-in conditioner – When it comes to high porosity hair, there’s no such thing as too much moisture!
+When it comes to high porosity hair, there’s no such thing as too much moisture!
 A leave-in can help provide on-going moisture throughout the day.

-- Seal in moisture – After applying your leave-in conditioner, seal the cuticle closed with an oil or serum.
+After applying your leave-in conditioner, seal the cuticle closed with an oil or serum.
 This not only locks in critical moisture, but also leaves the hair smoother, shinier and easier to manage.

-- Avoid harsh treatments – Frequent color-processing, bleaching or chemical treatments all require lifting the cuticle, which in turns increases your hair’s porosity.
+Frequent color-processing, bleaching or chemical treatments all require lifting the cuticle, which in turns increases your hair’s porosity.

-- Reduce heat styling – This also causes further damage to the cuticle layer.
+This also causes further damage to the cuticle layer.
 If you are going to heat style, though, make sure you 1) always use heat protection and 2) never go above 350 degrees F to prevent further damage to your cuticle.

 Best products for high porosity hair